Jakob-Long/TrinityOS/README.md

 # Commit
 If you want to commit and partake in the development of TrinityOS, email me at jakoblong2006@gmail.com, and we will go from there :^)

+# Vision
+The vision I have for this project is to make it a super lightweight and portable OS that includes Linux like features.
+It is also designed to be highly customizable (the module subsystem allows developers to make their own executable programs that can do almost anything they want.)
+While yes, Linux offeres these features, creating them in a lightweight environment is a ton of fun.
+Thank you for looking at the project! :^)

 # V.0522 Update
 The V.0522 Update (aka the May 2022 update) has fixed bugs with the Quick Menu.
 Modules added to the Module Subsystem have also become more easy execute.
 The 2 desktop "themes" now serve as a virtual desktop, where your state in each environment is saved.
 Finally, the ISO file in the "img" directory (V.0522/img/TrinityOS.iso) now runs on actual hardware.
 See "build instructions" (V.0522/Build Instructions) for more info regarding that.